zhickson/contextual-featured-images/README.txt

 It allows you to personalise how posts are displayed to your visitors.
 Think Netflix's personalisation of show covers, but much simpler. ;)

 How to use:
-1. Assign a category to the current post you are editing.
+1. Assign a category, tag, custom taxonomy or term to the current post you are editing.
-2. Save the post, and refresh the screen. (this is so the plugin can pick up the category you have just assigned)
+2. Save the post, and refresh the screen. (this is so the plugin can pick up the term(s) you have just assigned)
-3. Select the post category in the Metabox on the Edit screen.
+3. Select the post term in the Metabox on the Edit screen.
 4. Select an existing image from the WordPress Media Library or Upload a new custom image.
 5. Your selection will be saved automatically in the background.